allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   ]
   = What if there are symptoms after a dose?

   Symptoms can be either MILD or SEVERE.
-Mild symptoms are expected especially in the beginning.
+Mild symptoms are expected, especially in the beginning.

   #let height = 78%
   #let mild-card(body) = {